CoreHub-lol/Botnet/README.md

 # C# Botnet Project (NullBotnet)

 This project implements a client-server architecture using TCP communication on port `6969`.
 It is designed for ethical and legal purposes only, such as testing network systems or learning about TCP communication in a controlled environment.
+This is only a Botnet Base

 ## Features